Ana Bárbara: International stardom

 In 2000, Ana Bárbara took a short maternity leave when her first child, Emiliano, was born.
 She returned in 2001 with her sixth studio album, Te Regalo La Lluvia.
 The Mariachi-ballad effort was a challenge to her custom Grupero style; however, industry critics who had written off Bárbara as simply "a grupero novelty built chiefly upon sex appeal" consequently took her and her music a bit more seriously.
 In the fall, she received her second Latin Grammy nomination for Best Ranchero Album.
 She participated in "El Último Adiós (The Last Goodbye)", a song written in memory of the 9/11 attacks, which included other artists, such as Alejandro Fernández, Marco Antonio Solís, Thalía, and Ricky Martin, among others.
 As Bárbara promoted her album, Te Regalo La Lluvia, she began preparations for a Grupero-style album.

 After several years as a recording artist, Ana Bárbara began to produce her own material.
 She took control of the direction of her music and began to compose, arrange, and select her own lyrics and melodies, yet followed patterns of earlier albums.

 In September 2003, Te Atraparé...Bandido was released; it became one of her most successful albums to date.
 Soon record executives pushed for a follow-up album, and in May 2005 she produced and released Loca de Amar.
 She continued booking success with popular chart-topping singles like Bandido, Deja, Loca, and Lo Busqué, which dominated airwaves across South America, Mexico, and the United States, as well as on Billboard Hot Latin Tracks.

 Selena tribute concert

-In 2005, she participated in Selena ¡VIVE!, an anniversary tribute concert held in honor of Latin music icon Selena.
-The star-studded event was held on April 7, 2005, at Reliant Stadium in Houston, Texas and included mainstream acts, such as Thalía, Ana Gabriel, Alejandra Guzman, Olga Tañón, Pepe Aguilar, and Banda el Recodo, among others.
+In 2005, she participated in Selena ¡VIVE!, an anniversary tribute concert held in honour of Latin music icon Selena.
+The star-studded event was held on 7 April 2005, at Reliant Stadium in Houston, Texas and included mainstream acts, such as Thalía, Ana Gabriel, Alejandra Guzman, Olga Tañón, Pepe Aguilar, and Banda el Recodo, among others.
 The iconic tribute was produced by Spanish-language network Univision, and made history by becoming the most watched Spanish-language television special in the US.
 Bárbara produced and co-wrote a new version of "La Carcacha", which mixed Selena's original version with her Grupero signature style.